 In other words, laboratory incubators allow to store these crops in an optimal environment, favoring the proper development of them thanks to the control of variables such as temperature, pressure and air circulation.
 These equipment generally have an electrical resistance system controlled by thermostats or microprocessed controls, and has two modes of operation: natural convection, where the airflow is produced by a difference in temperature or forced convection, in which external equipment such as a fan or cooling pump is used to create a current of air.

-- Stoves are used in high-temperature applications such as drying and disinfection, and incubators provide an environment conducive to the growth of life forms such as bacteria and other microorganisms.
+- ovens are used in high-temperature applications such as drying and disinfection, and incubators provide an environment conducive to the growth of life forms such as bacteria and other microorganisms.

-- Typically, stoves are set at high temperatures, making it unsafe for sample observation, while incubators generally have an additional interior glass door that allows samples to be observed during testing.
+- Typically, ovens are set at high temperatures, making it unsafe for sample observation, while incubators generally have an additional interior glass door that allows samples to be observed during testing.

-- Stoves are used in drying and sterilizing materials, as well as in other industrial laboratory functions and instead incubators are very useful for the growth of microbiological cultures.
+- ovens are used in drying and sterilizing materials, as well as in other industrial laboratory functions and instead incubators are very useful for the growth of microbiological cultures.

-- In terms of energy consumption, we found that stoves consume more energy because they have more electrical components such as a cooling fan, while incubators consume less energy.
+- In terms of energy consumption, we found that ovens consume more energy because they have more electrical components such as a cooling fan, while incubators consume less energy.

 What does Kalstein offer you?

 Kalstein is a manufacturer of medical and laboratory equipment of the highest quality and the best technology at the best PRICES in the market, so you can make your PURCHASE confidently with us, knowing that you have the service and advice of a company specialized in the field and committed to provide you with safe, economical and effective options to perform your functions in the right way.
 HERE

 This time we present our Electric Heating Drying Stove YR05248.
 This innovative equipment with cutting edge technology has the following features: